altocodenl/cell/readme.md

 The starting point of any digital information system is information, or data.
 We program computers because they're able to store extremely large amounts of data, transform it extremely quickly and with extremely low error rates, and transmit data exceedingly quickly.
 Programming can and should only be concerned with data.

 To talk about data, we're going to establish a common vocabulary to understand and express data.
-There are many ways to go about this, but we're going to choose the simplest possible one that still allows us to move forward.
+There are many ways to go about this, but we're going to choose the simplest possible one that allows us to move forward.

 In cell, there are only four data types: